Make your idea a reality

 Undergraduate Research and Innovation Grants

-Every year, VCUarts awards a total of $30,000 in grants to support undergraduate innovation and entrepreneurship.
+In the 2019–20 academic year, VCUarts will award a total of $40,000 in grants to support undergraduate research, innovation, and entrepreneurship projects.

 About Undergraduate Research and Innovation Grants